speakcare/spkc-ehr-schema/project/speakcare_high_level_architecture.md

 - **Technologies:**
    - Python with STT services like OpenAI Whisper, Google STT, or Azure Speech-to-Text.
    - Diarization using vector embeddings (vector database)
+- **Deployment considerations:**
-   - Deployment: Docker/Kubernetes for scalability.
+   - Docker/Kubernetes for heavyweight tasks such as custom STT models
+   - Serverless functions for extertnal API calls for STT services
+- **Scheduling considerations:**
+   - Event driven

 ---